 In February this year, members of the Schoenstatt Girls’ Youth had a “pamper day” to raise funds for one of their projects, an outreach fun day for children!
 They decided to run the day at a parish where there are many children but few funds.
 The Youth Sister visits this parish every week to meet with a group of girls.
 She inquired in the parish and everyone was more than agreeable that the event should be held.
 They were very excited.
 Sunday, 31st March was agreed upon for this outreach into the parish.
 The Schoenstatt Girls decided to sacrifice the last weekend of their holidays for the children.
 On Saturday 30th March, the Girls arrived in Schoenstatt, ready to spend their whole day preparing all the activities.
 In the weeks before, they had raised the question: What can we as Schoenstatt Youth bring to the children we meet?
 The answer was clear – Jesus and Mary!
-They formulated a theme for the day: Like Mary, we follow Jesus!an outreach
+They formulated a theme for the day: Like Mary, we follow Jesus!

 Like Mary we follow Jesus

 The Girls wanted to bring this message across in different ways, through fun and games, drama and dance, arts and crafts.
 However, they knew that the best way to bring this message across was through the love and care they would give to the children on the day!
 An important part of the preparation was preparing gifts for the children.
 Much thought was given to this as the Girls wanted to spend the money they had raised in a meaningful way.
 At the start of the day, the children were offered a healthy snack, fresh apples and juice, for lunch they had hotdogs and rolls with chips and, as a parting gift, little gift bags were given to each one.
 They included toothpaste and toothbrush, a small toy, an Easter egg, and another sweet treat!